Anomalous Transport from Kubo Formulae: Anomalies and Hydrodynamics

-We further emphasize that these considerations are based on the usage of the consistent currents.
 In the interplay between axial and vector currents additional contributions arise from the Bardeen counterterm.
 It turns out that the triangle or Chern-Simons current contribution to the consistent vector current in the formalism $(A)$ cancels precisely the first one \cite{Rebhan:2009vc,Gynther:2010ed}.
 Our take on this is that a constant temporal component of the axial gauge field $A_0=\mu_5$ would be observable in nature and can therefore be assumed to be absent.
 The correct way of evaluating the Kubo formulae for the chiral magnetic effect is therefore the formalism $(B)$ or the gauge equivalent one $(A')$.

 At this point the reader might wonder why we introduced yet another formalism $(A')$ which achieves appearently nothing but being equivalent to formalism $(B)$.
 At least from the perspective of holography there is a good reason for doing so.
-In Holography the strong coupling duals of gauge theories at finite temperature in the plasma phase are represented by five dimensional asymptotically Anti- de Sitter black holes.
+In holography the strong coupling duals of gauge theories at finite temperature in the plasma phase are represented by five dimensional asymptotically Anti- de Sitter black holes.
 Finite charge density translates to charged black holes.
 These black holes have some non-trivial gauge flux along the holographic direction represented by a temporal gauge field configuration of the form $A_0(r)$ where $r$ is the fifth, holographic dimension.
 It is often claimed that for consistency reasons the gauge field has to vanish on the horizon of the black hole and that its value on the boundary can be identified with the chemical potential

 According to the usual holographic dictionary the gauge field values on the boundary correspond to the sources for currents.
 A non-vanishing value of the temporal component of the gauge field at the boundary is therefore dual to a coupling that modifies the Hamiltonian of the theory just as in (\ref{eq:deformedH}).
 Thus with the boundary conditions (\ref{eq:horizonzero}) we have the holographic dual of the formalism $(A)$.
 If anomalies are present they are represented in the holographic dual by five-dimensional Chern-Simons terms of the form $A\wedge F\wedge F$.
 The two point correlator of the (consistent) currents receives now contributions from the Chern-Simons term that is precisely of the form of the second graph in $(A)$ in figure \ref{fig:contribs}.
 As we have argued this is an a priory unwanted contribution.
 We can however cure that by introducing an additional term in the action of the form (\ref{eq:Stheta}) living only on the boundary of the holographic space-time.
 In this way we can implement the formalism $(A')$, cancel the unwanted triangle contribution with the third graph in $(A')$ in figure \ref{fig:contribs} and maintain $A_0(r_H)=0$!